Monday, July 28, 2025

 Waxing Moon

-We’re in a new month, which means we switch decks.
 We’re using the Herbal Tarot for July, from herbalist Michael Tierra and artist Candis Cantin.
 I’ve had this deck since the mid-1990’s, and just love it.
 In fact, I used it during the month of June for ancestor work.
 In addition to the meaning of a particular card, it pairs with an herb that you can use to navigate the card, and, in general, with which to expand your herbal knowledge.
-You can learn more about Michael here, learn more about Candis here, and buy the deck here.
+You can learn more about Michael here and about Candis here.
+You can buy the deck here.

-Since I am not a certified herbalist, I will focus on the spiritual meaning of each herb.
-If you are interested in the medicinal properties, which are discussed in the THE SPIRIT OF HERBS guidebook that goes with the deck, I encourage you to invest in that book, research the herbs in other reliable texts, or consult with a certified herbalist.
+Since I am not a certified herbalist, I will focus on the spiritual meaning of each herb rather than the medicinal.
+If you are interested in the medicinal properties, which are discussed in THE SPIRIT OF HERBS guidebook that goes with the deck, I encourage you to invest in that book, research the herbs in other reliable texts, or consult with a certified herbalist.

 If you’re new to the weekly readings, this is a spread of mine.
 It’s read from left to right, 5 cards.
 Any card that needs more interpretation can be built into further, above and below, with either more tarot cards, another tarot deck, or an oracle deck.